mmbman/Katagiri/1988-10-16-Blue-Cliff-Record-Case-87-Talk-2.md

 #### 20:40

 So ultimate nature is complete transparent.
-Dōgen Zenji [says this] very simple in *Zenki*, “The Whole Works.”
-It’s very beautiful [words].
+Dōgen Zenji [says this] very simply in *Zenki*, “The Whole Works.”
+It’s very beautiful words.

 > The great path of buddhas in its consummation...